oxc-project/javascript-parser-in-rust/docs/lexer.md

 A single `+` will give you `[Token { kind: Kind::Plus, start: 0, end: 1 }, Token { kind: Kind::Eof, start: 1, end: 1 }]`

-To loop through the string, we can either keep track of an index and pretend that we are writing C code, or we can take a look at the [string documentation](https://doc.rust-lang.org/std/primitive.str.html#) and find ourself a `Chars` iterator to work with.
+To loop through the string, we can either keep track of an index and pretend that we are writing C code, or we can take a look at the [string documentation](https://doc.rust-lang.org/std/primitive.str.html#) and find our self a [`Chars`](https://doc.rust-lang.org/std/str/struct.Chars.html) iterator to work with.

 :::info
 The `Chars` iterator abstracts away the tracking index and boundary checking to make you feel really safe.